Carotid Intima-Media Thickness (CIMT) Test

 What Is Carotid Intima-Media Thickness Test?

 The CIMT test uses ultrasound technology to measure the thickness of the inner two layers (intima and media) of the carotid arteries.
-It detects early signs of atherosclerosis, a condition where arteries narrow due to plaque buildup from fats, cholesterol, and other substances, restricting blood flow.
-CIMT is a non-invasive predictor of cardiovascular diseases like heart attacks and strokes, allowing for timely intervention.
-In 2022, cardiovascular disease was a significant health concern in Singapore, with approximately 23 deaths occurring daily and accounting for 31.4% of all deaths locally.
+It helps detect early signs of atherosclerosis, a condition where arteries become narrower because of plaque buildup from fats, cholesterol, and other substances, which can block blood flow.
+CIMT is a non-invasive way to predict cardiovascular diseases like heart attacks and strokes, helping doctors intervene early.
+In 2022, cardiovascular diseases were a major health issue in Singapore, with about 23 deaths each day, making up 31.4% of all deaths in the country.

 Given that cardiovascular disease is a leading cause of death in Singapore, early detection allows preventive measures such as lifestyle modifications, medications, and other interventions that can reduce the risk of serious health complications and potentially save lives.